gauthiier/wwwriting/index.md

 * [Lesson 1: Text Encoding](Lesson1.html)

 	Covers fundamentals of representation of text looking up how text is encoded/decoded as data.
+We will be using [Sublime Text](http://www.sublimetext.com) as an editor.

 * [Lesson 2: CLI or the Command Line Interface](Lesson2.html)